KarinTho/master-thesis-STT/README.md

 ## Files
 ### Analysis
-* Preanalyze: Analysis of the data sets.
+* **PreAnalysis**: Analysis of the data sets.

 ### Evaluation
-* Testing: File to test the models on the test set.
+* **Testing**: File to test the models on the test set.

 ### Folder: Preprocessing
+* **sort_dataset**: all files starting with this file name are used to sort the data set in train, valid and test folders to load them into via AudioFolder to Huggingface.
+There exist different code files for the different data sets.
+* **make_metadata**: all files starting wtih this file name are used to make the metadata file that is used to load the data set via AudioFolder to Huggingface.
+There exist different code files for the different data sets.
+* **load_data_to_huggingface:** ll files starting wtih this file name are used to load the data set via AudioFolder to Huggingface.
+This code can be used if the metadata file is already in the correct directory and all train, test and validation files are sorted.
+There exist different code files for the different data sets.

 ### Folder: Prepared Speech
 **XLS-R**: All files containing "XLS-R" in their filename use the Wav2Vec XLS-R model from Facebook.
 There exist different versions of the model, mainly differing in the way data gets loaded and preprocessed.
 These models are fine-tuned using prepared speech data.